 Scale Computing's flagship product is a virtualized storage and computing cluster appliance.
 I designed an event-driven testbed management system with subsecond status update latency to Web browser clients, which replaced the existing poll-every-minute system; I also implemented and deployed the back end.
 The same architecture was then reused in a rewrite of the product's UI.
 (GNU/Linux, C++, pthreads, MySQL, Thrift, make)

-Contractor at iSwifter (now Agawi) (Menlo Park, CA)
+Contractor at iSwifter (later Agawi, acquired by Google) (Menlo Park, CA)

 August 2011 - February 2012

 I started off working on a multi-million-dollar support contract which involves patching Wine to enable old games to run on GNU/Linux.
 Additionally, I wrote a tool to automatically clean up leaked shared memory segments, which were causing server crashes.
 Finally I developed a proof-of-concept Windows version of a GNU/Linux server codebase, using Cygwin to port the code and Perl for rewriting Erlang code.

 Adobe's Photoshop Express is a community-oriented Web application.
 On the storage cluster team, I redesigned and reimplemented file uploads to avoid performance bottlenecks in lighttpd by writing a custom HTTP server optimized for receiving huge files instead of tiny GET requests.
 I also refactored the build scripts to avoid duplicate logic.
 (GNU/Linux, C++, sockets, make)

 March 2006 - July 2007